tsduck/tsduck/doc/notes/reactor.md

 Class `Reactor` is implemented.
 Based on epoll (Linux), kqueue (macOS and BSD), I/O Completion Ports (Windows).
 Timers, user events, and synchronization on process termination are included.
-Non-blocking I/O (epoll, kqueue) and asynchronous I/O (IOCP) are implemented using distinct API's.
+Immediate I/O (epoll, kqueue) and asynchronous I/O (IOCP) are implemented using distinct API's.

 Timers, user events, and process synchronization are directly usable by applications.